 \begin{lemma} The operator $ \bar P_{dec}(\beta) \pa{H(\beta)-\lambda} \bar P_{dec}(\beta) $ is invertible on the range of $\bar P_{dec}(\beta)$ for all $\lambda\in J$ and $\beta\in I$, and the norm of the inverse is bounded by $C \caL/\sqrt{\theta}$. \end{lemma} \begin{proof} It is a standard result in perturbation theory that if $B$ is invertible and $\|B^{-1}\| \|(A- B) \| <1$, then $A$ is invertible and

 To prove Lemma \ref{lem:gapco}, we combine this observation with

 By Proposition~\ref{prop:full_s}, $\|A - B\| \leq e^{-c \sqrt\caL/\ln\caL}$.
 By $\omega \in \caA$, $B^{-1}$ is invertible with

-Now, we note that $A$ is block diagonal with respect to $P_{dec}(\beta),\bar P_{dec}(\beta)$, and its inverse exists if and only if each associated block has an inverse. \end{proof}
+We now note that $A$ is block diagonal with respect to $P_{dec}(\beta),\bar P_{dec}(\beta)$, and that its inverse exists if and only if each associated block has an inverse. \end{proof}

-\begin{proof}[Proof of Proposition~\ref{prop:avoided}] We will suppress the $\beta$ dependence and use the shorthand $P$ for $P_{dec}(\beta)$ for the proof.
-The idea here is to use Schur complementation.
+\begin{proof}[Proof of Proposition~\ref{prop:avoided}] We will suppress the $\beta$ dependence and use the shorthand $P$ for $P_{dec}(\beta)$ in this proof.
+Here, the idea is to use Schur complementation.
 Namely, given $\lambda\in J$, we consider $M=M(\beta,\lambda)$, the Schur complement of $H$ in $Ran(\bar P)$, defined as

-We note that by Lemma~\ref{lem:gapco}, $M$ is well-defined for our range of $\lambda$'s and $\beta$'s. $M$ is a rank $2$ operator whose range is spanned by $(\varphi_R, \varphi_L)$.
-Using the Guttman rank additivity formula, \cite[14]{Z}, we see that $\tr {\chi_{\set{\lambda}}(H)}=2$ (the sufficient and necessary conditions for the intersection of two eigenvalues) if and only if $M=0$.
+We note that by Lemma~\ref{lem:gapco}, $M$ is well-defined for our range of $\lambda$s and $\beta$s. $M$ is a rank-two operator whose range is spanned by $(\varphi_R, \varphi_L)$.
+Using the Guttman rank additivity formula, \cite[14]{Z}, we see that $\tr {\chi_{\set{\lambda}}(H)}=2$ (a sufficient and necessary condition for the intersection of two eigenvalues) if and only if $M=0$.
 In particular, the non-intersection property will follow if we can show that in this range we have $M_{LR} = \langle \varphi_L, M \varphi_R \rangle \neq0$.
 We claim that \be M_{LR} = \varphi_L(l) \varphi_R(r) \left(1 - \langle \delta_{r},(H_B - E_-)^{-1}\delta_{l}\rangle + Error \right), \ee where $|Error| \leq \theta^2$.
 Since $\omega \in \caA$, by \cref{def:hyb_suc}(v) we have Hence, for sufficiently large $\caL$, $M_{LR}\neq0$ as the eigenfunctions of $H_{L,R}$ cannot vanish at the respective boundary points.

 It remains to derive \eqref{eq:MLR}.
 We recall that $ \Gamma := \Gamma_{lr} + \Gamma_{rl}$ is the hopping term connecting the region $\Lambda_R$ to the region $\Lambda_L$.
 In particular, $\Gamma \varphi_{L} = \varphi_{L}(l) \delta_{r}$ and $\Gamma \varphi_{R} = \varphi_{R}(r) \delta_{l}$.
 We use these equations to evaluate the terms in